Person looking at phone

 Even without notifications, from years of phone use you will have habits that mean you automatically check your phone when you feel a certain emotion.
 For me, whenever I am bored my first instinct is to pull out my phone and check my emails and social media feeds.
 It often helps me pause and stop this cycle if I know that I shouldn't be there and that I have dedicated time to check it later in the day (I try to stay off social media between 9am-5pm but I will allow it at lunch).

-One tiny thing to do now: Start by deciding on 1 short period when you would like to keep free from harmful screen time every day.
+Worth trying: Start by deciding on 1 short period when you would like to keep free from harmful screen time every day.
 Maybe 8–9am?

 4. Keep off your phone in the morning